alanng10/class-lang/Docue/Article/Word/a.md

 Word "center" has meaning that is center entity.

+Word "model" has meaning that is model any.

 Word "out" has meaning that is output destination.

 Word "inn" has meaning that is input source.